-If any of the following system conditions occur, the supplemental air bag system needs servicing and should be taken to an authorized NISSAN dealer:
+If any of the following system conditions occur, the supplemental air bag and pretensioner seat belt systems need servicing and should be taken to an authorized NISSAN dealer:

-- 1. The supplemental air bag warning light does not come on and remain on for 7 seconds and then go off as described. - 2.
-The supplemental air bag warning light flashes intermittently or remains on. - 3.
-The supplemental air bag warning light does not come on at all.
+- The supplemental air bag warning light remains on after approximately 7 seconds. - The supplemental air bag warning light flashes intermittently. - The supplemental air bag warning light does not come on at all.

-Under these conditions, the Supplemental Restraint System (supplemental air bag system) may not function properly.
+Under these conditions, the Supplemental Restraint System (supplemental air bag or pre-tensioner seat belt systems) may not function properly.
 It must be checked and repaired.

-If the supplemental air bag warning light is on, it could mean that the supplemental air bag system will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the supplemental air bag or pre-tensioner seat belt systems will not operate in an accident.